Can Immigrants Buy a House in Germany? Yes — Here’s How

 Have a German bank account

-Have good SCHUFA
+Have a good SCHUFA

 Can provide a 20–30% down payment